jamessral/EmacsFiles/.emacs.d/README.md

+# This is based on the config from Clojure for the Brave and True, plus a bunch of other packages

+___

-# this is a Clojure-friendly emacs config
+## this is a Clojure-friendly emacs config

 If you're new to emacs, check out
 [this introductory tutorial](http://www.braveclojure.com/basic-emacs/)!

-## Organization
+### Organization

 I've tried to separate everything logically and document the purpose of every line. [`init.el`](./init.el) acts as a kind of table of